wfrost96/parliwho/README.md

 <h2>For Peers</h2>
 peers_list.py and peers_interests.php both accurate as of 8th May 2020.
 Running scrape.py will update both.

+<h3>Licence</h3>
-Feel free to use anythin ghere, but all credit to williamfro.st please.
+Feel free to use anything here, but all credit to williamfro.st please.